-I strongly believe that actors should always start with acting classes and at the same time or within a few months, do at least six months of improv.
+I strongly believe that actors should always start with acting classes and at the same time or within a few months, do at least six months of improvisation training.
 When taken alongside acting classes, for most, that training speeds up development.
 I believe this is because most acting techniques are focused on emotional connection, character work, truthful expression, and script interpretation, while improv is about freeing up the mind so as to be more creative with choices and instincts.
 The combination of the two provides more rounded and beneficial training.

 So many commercial and many theatrical auditions are requiring or utilizing improv.
 It is a different creative skill and most casting directors don’t trust actors to do it at their auditions unless they have studied.
 Where the most amount of production is done, often CDs won’t bring actors in unless they have done a good amount of this kind of training in a reputable major market.

 Because most agents know CDs won’t see actors (especially for commercials and depending on the job) unless they have professional improv classes, they tend to favor representing those who have.
 And for those who don’t have agents and submit themselves for jobs, know there is a much better chance of getting an audition if you have done reputable improv training.

-Carolyne was a casting director, actress, and director, considered by agents, casting directors and students, as the best commercial audition acting coach in Los Angeles.
+Carolyne Barry was a casting director, actress, and director, considered by agents, casting directors and students, as the best commercial audition acting coach in Los Angeles.